 1 in stock

-Spinel is magnesium aluminium oxide crystallised in cubic system and usually found in nice octahedral crystals.
-It normally forms in metamorphic limestones, often alongside corundum (ruby&sapphire) deposits.
-With a hardness of 8 on a mohs scale, spinel is well suited for all jewellery aplications and although not as rare as ruby it is hard to come by in sizes over 5ct.
+Spinel is a magnesium-aluminium oxide, crystallised in cubic system and usually found in octahedral crystals.
+It forms in metamorphic limestone most of the time.
+Often found alongside corundum (ruby&sapphire) deposits.
+With a hardness of 8 on Mohs scale, spinel is well suited for all jewellery applications.
+Although not as rare as ruby, it is hard to come by in sizes over 5ct.

-Pure spinel is colourless, all of its many colours come from trace elements present in its structure and include shades of red, purple, pink, orange, blue and even black.
-There are many new sources of attractive looking spinels, high intensity, cobalt coloured blue stones of Luc Yen in Vietnam, or hot pink-red variety coming from Mahenge in Tanzania.
-Other sources include Madagascar, Sri Lanka, Burma and many others.
+Pure spinel is colourless.
+All of its many hues come from trace elements present in its structure and include shades of red, purple, pink, orange, blue and even black.
+There are many new sources of attractive looking spinels.
+Just one of the reasons why spinels grow in popularity nowadays.
+Extremely rare, cobalt coloured, blue stones of Luc Yen in Vietnam.
+Neon glowing red Jedi Spinels of Mogok, Burma.
+Also, hot pink-red variety coming from Mahenge in Tanzania.
+Other notable sources include Madagascar and Sri Lanka.

-There are no treatments commonly used on spinel but synthetic stones are fairly common and made in variety of colours, often to imitate other gems, a trained gemologist should have no problem in recognising those.
+Spinel is not commonly treated but there have been reports of heat treatment being applied more often in recent times.
+Synthetic stones; however, are fairly common and made in a variety of colours, often to imitate other gems.
+A trained gemologist should have no problem in recognising those.